MA(Hons) BA(Hons) BSc(Nut.Med) mBANT regGRCCT mCNHC

 Since I began my career in the integrated health world back in 1991, I have been in pursuit of the answers to what creates vibrant health and well-being.
 This quest has driven me to train in various disciplines in order to understand what makes us healthy and keeps us there, physically, emotionally and psychologically.

 My choice to pursue complementary rather than orthodox medicine was partly due to the lack of positive experiences I had with mainstream professionals when I was facing my own health struggles.
 Taking a more ‘alternative’ route allowed me to feel in control of my health and the more I learned about the power of natural healing the more I was driven to make it my lifes work.
 As I have come to understand and overcome my own health issues, so I am more able to understand and support others with their own psychological and physiological concerns.

 I followed my passion for bodies and how they work after having initially studied performing arts.
 Even then I found massaging a fellow performer after a dance recital or helping to ease the nerves of a first night, a very natural and rewarding skill, one that I went on to develop professionally once I graduated.

-Following various massage trainings I became a teacher of massage and anatomy and also trained as a personal fitness trainer.
+Following numerous trainings physcial therapy disciplines I became a teacher of massage and anatomy and also trained as a personal fitness trainer.
 I then turned my knowledge to the corporate world, establishing a corporate stress management company providing on-site massage and stress management seminars to people within their place of work.

-My interests then turned to psychology and, while maintaining a private practice in physical therapies, I completed a Masters degree in Counselling and Psychotherapy.
-On completion of this 4 year training I went on to complete a course in Life Coaching closely followed by a degree in Nutritional Medicine.
+My interests then turned to psychology and while maintaining a private practice in physical therapies, I completed a Masters degree in Counselling and Psychotherapy.
+On completion of this 4 year training I went on to complete a Life Coaching course closely followed by a degree in Nutritional Medicine.

 I am a full member of BANT (British Association of Applied Nutrition & Nutritional Therapy) and have professional indemnity and public liability insurance.